Our Church building, including Edith’s Pantry, currently is closed as a precaution against COVID-19.

 As Spirit-led people we pray for God’s guidance as we continue to work for reconciliation and justice for all persons in church and society.

-Living in uncertain times, together we look forward in faith and hope.
+Together, we look forward in faith and hope.
 Please consider making a financial contribution to Delta United Church, registered Canadian charitable organization #107012247RR0001.

 - Cheques made out to Delta United Church can be mailed to our church office.
 Please address envelopes Attention: Treasurer, Delta United Church,